seanreillyesq/seanreillyesq.github.io/_posts/2017-05-25-large-ecommerce -sitemap-specification.markdown

 Then we need to list the latest 100 new arrivals page URLs on their own NewArrivals.xml sitemap
 And new arrivals that are older than the latest 100 need to be removed
 And this sitemaps does need to contain URLs but does not need to list image or video details on it
-But this sitemap can and will list URLs that are on product sitemaps (Rolex.xml etc.)
+But this sitemap can and will list URLs that are on product sitemaps (Category.xml etc.)

 Given that we have assets on the websites and that we want search engines to find them and index them quickly
 And some of these pages are relating to our service centre